SimBoex/DockersProjects/Docker1/README.md

 --------------------------------------------------------
 # Docker-compose
 Now whenever I have many services or even two but i need a more organized way to run the containers, i need to use docker-compose;

-Basically is a file run by 'docker-compose -f NAMEFILE.yaml up' :
-1. "up" to run all the containers

 Differently from before there is no need to set up the network container since docker compose take care automatically of it (connecting the containeirs);
 To know the name of the network just look at the terminal after the command;

+## Command:
+1. To create the containers: 'docker-compose -f NAMEFILE.yaml up'  ("up" to run all the containers)
-to stop all the conteiners and remove them(together with the network): 'docker-compose -f NAMEFILE.yaml down'
+2. to stop all the conteiners and remove them(together with the network): 'docker-compose -f NAMEFILE.yaml down'